microsoftgraph/msgraph-sdk-powershell/src/Sites/v1.0/docs/Update-MgGroupSiteAnalytic.md

           - `[TenantId <String>]`: The ID of the Microsoft Entra tenant.
           - `[Visibility <String>]`: teamVisibilityType
           - `[WebUrl <String>]`: A hyperlink that will go to the team in the Microsoft Teams client.
 This is the URL that you get when you right-click a team in the Microsoft Teams client and select Get link to team.
 This URL should be treated as an opaque blob, and not parsed.
         - `[LastPasswordChangeDateTime <DateTime?>]`: The time when this Microsoft Entra user last changed their password or when their password was created, whichever date the latest action was performed.
-The date and time information uses ISO 8601 format and is always in UTC.
+The date and time information uses ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned only on $select.
         - `[LegalAgeGroupClassification <String>]`: Used by enterprise applications to determine the legal age group of the user.
 This property is read-only and calculated based on ageGroup and consentProvidedForMinor properties.
-Allowed values: null, MinorWithOutParentalConsent, MinorWithParentalConsent, MinorNoParentalConsentRequired, NotAdult, and Adult.
+Allowed values: null, MinorWithOutParentalConsent, MinorWithParentalConsent, MinorNoParentalConsentRequired, NotAdult and Adult.
 Refer to the legal age group property definitions for further information.
 Returned only on $select.
         - `[LicenseAssignmentStates <IMicrosoftGraphLicenseAssignmentState[]>]`: State of license assignments for this user.
 Also indicates licenses that are directly assigned or the user has inherited through group memberships.
 Read-only.
 Returned only on $select.
           - `[AssignedByGroup <String>]`:
           - `[DisabledPlans <String[]>]`: